danielbackhouse/MotionWare-Streamline/README.md

 Concerning Formatting of Sleep Diary and Raw Data Excel Files:

-It is of the utmost and paramount importance that the TWO SEPERATE excel files containing the raw data and sleep diary be formatted correctly BEFORE using the MotionWare Analysis program.
+It is very important that the TWO SEPERATE excel files containing the raw data and sleep diary be formatted correctly BEFORE using the MotionWare Analysis program.
 They must be formatted as follows:
+(note that changes are being made to allow for improperly formatted documents only the program will give an error).

 Formatting Sleep Diary:
 (example contained within Version 1 folder of this repository)